Scope & Background

 - Light/electromagnetic wave propagation in complex media.

-- Optical imaging with structured illumination (tissue, particles,…).
+Optical imaging with structured illumination (tissue,

 - AI-assisted analysis in light/electromagnetic scattering.